tatadam-x/tertiusdolens/README.md

 *Tertius dolens* describes a brokering position in which conflict between alters turns an apparently favorable network position into a significant liability.
 The concept is developed in:

-Tatarynowicz, Adam, and Thomas Keil.
-2026. “*Tertius Dolens*: Interalter Conflict and Its Negative Impact on Broker Performance.” *Organization Science*. https://doi.org/10.1287/orsc.2024.19168
+Tatarynowicz, A., & Keil, T. (2026).
+“Tertius Dolens: Interalter Conflict and Its Negative Impact on Broker Performance.” *Organization Science*. https://doi.org/10.1287/orsc.2024.19168

 ## Purpose